wimbletond/CMPT280/cmpt280_code/readme.txt

   sudo docker run hello-world
   (This should make a container, download & run a test image, print a confirm message and exit)

-CONTAINERIZE THE REPOSITORY
-1 - Clone the current repository
-  $ git clone